boltgolt/boltobserv/README.md

 Advisories are automatically detected events that the observer might want to switch to.
 To make switching to this event easier, the observer slot number is displayed next to an icon noting the type of advisory.
-The observer should still make his own judgement of the situation.
+The observer should still make his own judgment of the situation.

 All possible advisories are (with increasing priority):